msfa12th/heartsense/README.md

 Cardio =0 "Absent" else "Present".For BMI,calculated field was height in cms/weight in kg square.
 Condition for BMI was 18 to 25 = "Normal", 25 to 30 = "Over weight" and more than 30 = "Obese".
 For Blood Pressure one common column was created to check if BP is normal or high.
 Condition was (Ap lo)<=80 and (Ap hi) <=120 considered as "Normal" else "High Blood Pressure".For Gender, condition was 1= male and 2=female.
 Condition for Cholesterol was Cholesterol= 1 "Normal, Cholesterol = 2 "Slightly Elevated", else "High Cholesterol".Condition for glocose was Glucose, Gluc = 1 "Normal", Gluc = 2 "Pre Diabetic", else "Diabetic".
 For Alcohol, condition was Alco = 0 "No Consumption" else "Consumption".

 **Visualizations displayed:**
+1. Visualizations displayed:
-1. BMI vs Age
+2. BMI vs Age [Density plot]
-2. Role of Age & Weight
+3. Role of Age & Weight [Heat map]
-3. Gender vs Age
+4. Gender vs Age [Line plot]
-4. Gender vs Heart Disease
+5. Gender vs Heart Disease [Pie plot]
-5. Blood Pressure vs Age
+6. Blood Pressure vs Age [Area plot]
-6. Cholesterol levels
+7. Cholesterol levels [Pie plot]
-7. Smoking vs Blood Pressure
+8. Smoking vs Blood Pressure [Bar plot]
-8. Glucose vs Heart Disease
+9. Glucose vs Heart Disease [Circle plot]
-9. Alcohol Consumption vs Heart Disease
+10. Alcohol Consumption vs Heart Disease [Bar plot]

 ## Predictive Supervised Machine Learning: